SalkinII/TabPFN-Testing/README_HF_TOKEN.md

 # Setting Up HuggingFace Token for TabPFN Authentication

 TabPFN models require authentication to download from HuggingFace.
-This guide shows you how to set up your token.
+This guide shows you how to set up your token for production deployment.

 ## Steps